-VAHS' curriculum is based on the California Common Core State Standards.
-In addition, VAHS offers many expanded options to meet the needs of all of its diverse students.
-These include more instructional time on task, life experience lessons outside the classroom and exposure to college expectations.
+VAMS's curriculum is based on the California Common Core State Standards.
+In addition, VAMS offers many expanded options to meet the needs of all of its diverse students.
+These include a personalized learning curriculum, more instructional time on task, life experience lessons outside the classroom and exposure to college expectations and campus life.

 Additionally, we offer a robust intervention program to our English Language Learners, as outlined in our EL Master Plan.
 We utilize our school counselors to develop truly effective adherence to a tiered intervention program.
-Bright Star Schools is in the process of developing an early warning systems program inclusive of academic and behavioral data to better ensure VAHS is supporting students in all aspects of academic and social-emotional development.
+As part of the tiered intervention program, VAMS has an early warning system implemented by the counselors and teachers who operate in grade-level teams to evaluate students on biweekly basis.
+Any student who appears to be struggling in one or more classes in any field (social-emotional or academic), will be identified to ensure all needs are met.
+In addition, the purpose of implementing an early warning systems program is to also ensure that VAMS is using restorative practices to help and support students in academic and social-emotional development.

-1.10: Description of the Overall Curricular and Instructional Design And Structure Of The Proposed Educational Program.
+1.10: Description of The Overall Curricular And Instructional Design And Structure Of The Proposed Educational Program.

-The educational philosophy, teaching methodology and subsequent instructional program of VAHS are heavily informed by the practices of Richard DuFour and what he terms the "Henry Higgins" school mindset.
-This mindset relies on high expectations for students, with the understanding that if learning at high levels is the constant, then time and resources must be the variables.
-DuFour describes the "Henry Higgins School" as one in which the adults believe, "all students can and must learn at relatively high levels of achievement.
+The educational philosophy, teaching methodology and subsequent instructional program at Valor Academy Middle School are informed by extensive research are aligned with Richard DuFour's work4 and what he terms the "Henry Higgins" school mindset.
+This relies on high expectations for students with the understanding that if learning at high levels is the constant, then time and resources must be the variables.
+DuFour describes the "Henry Higgins School" as one in which the adults believe, "We believe that all students can and must learn at relatively high levels of achievement.
 We are confident that students can master challenging academic material with our support and help.
 We establish standards that all students are expected to achieve, and we continue to work with them until they have done so."
-Additionally extensive research into the elements that comprise the most successful schools in the country has been conducted to ensure a premier academic program.
+This established, VAMS's focus is on accurately determining each student's current level of performance in the core content area by employing diagnostics assessments aligned to the Common Core State Standards, ELD standards and the Next Generation Science Standards.

+VAMS has recruited our best practices from schools that have had great success with students in underserved communities.
 Bright Star Schools have conducted many school visits including both district and charter schools and met with school leaders from:

-- Alliance College-Ready #4 Los Angeles, California - Boston Collegiate Charter School Boston, Massachusetts - Camino Nuevo Schools Los Angeles, California - Granada Hills Charter High Granada Hills, California - Green Dot Schools Los Angeles, California. - Noble Schools Network Chicago, Illinois - KIPP Academy, Bronx Bronx, New York - KIPP Academy of Opportunity-Los Angeles, California - KIPP Los Angeles Preparatory Charter School-Los Angeles, California - KIPP Houston High School-Houston, Texas. - Roxbury Preparatory Charter School-Boston, Massachusetts - Synergy Charter School-Los Angeles, California. - Wildwood Charter School-Los Angeles, California. - Bright Star Secondary Charter School Academy Los Angeles, California
+- Alliance College Ready #4-Los Angeles, California. - Boston Collegiate Charter School-Boston, Massachusetts. - Cahuenga Elementary School Los Angeles, California. - Camino Nuevo Schools Los Angeles, California. - Charles H. Kim Elementary School-Los Angeles, California. - Environmental Charter High School Los Angeles, California. - Granada Hills Charter High-Granada Hills, California. - Green Dot Schools Los Angeles, California. - John Burroughs Middle School Los Angeles, California. - KIPP Academy Bronx-Bronx, New York. - KIPP Academy of Opportunity-Los Angeles, California. - KIPP Los Angeles Preparatory Charter School-Los Angeles, California. - KIPP Houston High School-Houston, Texas. - Patrick Henry Elementary School-Long Beach, California. - Roxbury Preparatory Charter School-Boston, Massachusetts. - Synergy Charter School-Los Angeles, California. - Third St. Elementary School Los Angeles, California. - Wildwood Charter School-Los Angeles, California. - Wilton Place Elementary School-Los Angeles, California.